 Request tracking is an old measurement system.
 When analyzing the retention rate of a first-time customer, don’t care who (stylist) a client returns to.
 First-time client retention is all about building a company not the appointments in your spa software.
-If a first-time customer returns to original service provider or a new service provider, it shouldn’t matter to you.
-All spa owners need to be care about is returning customers.
+If a first-time customer returns to the original service provider or a new service provider, it shouldn’t matter to you.
+All spa owners need to be careful about is returning customers.
 When you turn your first-time customers to regular customers is when the sustainability of your business increases and offers growth opportunities for all your employees.
 When you focus on the unique needs of a first-time customer, you are indirectly boosting your salon or spas productivity rate.

 Streamline Your Spa Systems:

 Visiting a salon or spa is similar to dining in a restaurant.
 No matter how good the meal is, poor service can hamper the entire experience.
 The customer may never want to return to that restaurant ever again.
-Spas too can face the similar fate.
+Spas too can face a similar fate.
 Making a client wait too long before their service can be extremely frustrating for them.
-A regular customer may still tolerate such behaviour.
+A regular customer may still tolerate such behavior.
 However, if you do that to a first-time customer, forget about retaining them altogether.
 In such a situation, the best thing to do is to incorporate spa software to handle your daily spa operations.
-This way, you can use the SMS/email feature to notify them that their appointment has been moved ahead due a certain situation.
+This way, you can use the SMS/email feature to notify them that their appointment has been moved ahead due to a certain situation.
 When you keep them informed, they will understand.

 As they say ‘consistency is key’.
 Ask yourself if your salon or spa’s experience is truly consistent?
 Consistency is all about delivering the same level of service to all your clients.
 Whether it’s a new client or an existing client, follow the same approach.
 For example: When a new client drops into your spa, you are nice to them because you are seeing them for the first time and you have to create the best possible impression.
 That’s great.
 However, when the same client visits your spa the second time, offer the same customer experience you gave them the first time.
 Only when you are consistent is when you will be able to retain your first-time clients.